MahmoudHgazy/Tic-Tac-Toe-game/README.md

 # Tic-Tac-Toe-game

-<h2 style="background-color:blue;">IS Tic Tac Toe game using JS and HTML5 and CSS3 , With logic to figure out who wins? , and link to restart the game and cool sounds</h2>
+<h3><strong>IS Tic Tac Toe game</strong> using JS and HTML5 and CSS3 , With logic to figure out who wins? , and link to restart the game and cool sounds</h2>
+the next point i want to work in it to makes 2 modes the second one makes me able to play against the computer